altmp/altv-docs/articles/connection_queue.md

 ### ConnectionInfo

-You have acces to a connection info class instance as the first parameter of the ``connectionQueueAdd`` and ``connectionQueueRemove`` events.
+You have access to a connection info class instance as the first parameter of the ``connectionQueueAdd`` and ``connectionQueueRemove`` events.

 Connection info functions